Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_optional_param_table.rst

     - Bundled Destination Ids From Network
     - A list of possible destinations for real time routing.

-  * - call_outcome_outcome_name
+  * - signal_name
-    - Outcome Name
+    - Signal Name
-    - The name describing the outcome event.
+    - The name describing the signal event.

   * - calling_phone_number
     - Caller ID